 Recent Noteworthy Matters

-Chas Short was retained post-sentencing and post-appeal to attack a life sentence imposed after trial for a client was previously represented by different counsel.
+Chas Short was retained post-sentencing and post-appeal to attack a life sentence imposed after trial for a client who was previously represented by different counsel.
 In 2018, Mr. Short obtained a reduction in sentence and the client’s immediate release from federal prison, after the client had served 26 years.

 In 2018, Chas Short and Paul Calli defended at trial a Senior Captain for a major commercial airline company, accused in Florida state court of crimes related to the protection of his property.
 Five persons claimed the client discharged a firearm at them.
 The jury acquitted their client after 34 minutes of deliberation.

 Miccosukee Tribe v.
 Cypress et al., 814 F.3d 1202 (11th Cir.
 Dec.
 23, 2015) (affirming dismissal with prejudice of “implausible” complaint in Civil RICO case).